-- 1. As noted, the trial court may legally excuse absolutely disqualified venirepersons on its own motion.
+1. As noted, the trial court may legally excuse absolutely disqualified venirepersons on its own motion.
 To preserve error from the excusal of a qualified or a disqualified (as distinguished from an absolutely disqualified) venireperson, defendant must properly object and show harm.
+The applicable test depends on whether the venireperson is qualified or disqualified.

+C. Proving Harm May Be Difficult

-The applicable test depends on whether the venireperson is qualified or disqualified. - 2.
-Should a qualified venireperson be excused, sua sponte, defendant can show harm by establishing that the state has exhausted its peremptory challenges.
+1. Formerly, when a qualified venireperson was excused, sua sponte, a defendant could show harm by establishing that the state has exhausted its peremptory challenges.
 Green v.
 State, 764 S.W.2d 242, 246 (Tex.
 Crim.
 App.
 1989).
-The error is harmless if the state has unused peremptory challenges at the end of voir dire.
+See also Green v.
+State, 764 S.W.
+2d 242, 248 (Tex.
+Crim.
+App.
+1989)(defendant's objection to the jury was legitimate where he specifically identified the objectionable jurors and there was a basis in the record for his complaints); Nichols v.
+State, 754 S.W.
+2d 185, 192-93 (Tex.
+Crim.
+App.
+1988)(although a specific objection is always preferable, the defendant preserved error by saying, "note our exception," where that statement, given its context, sufficiently apprised the trial court of defendant's objection to its sua sponte excusal of a venireperson.
+But see Richardson v.
+State, 744 S.W.
+2d 65, 71 (Tex.
+Crim.
+App.
+1987)(trial objection must "address the sua sponte nature of the trial court's action").
+The error was harmless if the state has unused peremptory challenges at the end of voir dire.
 Richardson v.
 State, 744 S.W.
 2d 65, 71 (Tex.
 Crim.
 App.
+1987).

-1987). - 3.
-If a disqualified venireperson is excused sua sponte, to preserve error and show harm, a defendant must: - a) object; - b) claim at the conclusion of the voir dire that he is to be tried by a jury to which he has a legitimate objection; - c) specifically identify the jurors of whom he is complaining. - d) exhaust all his peremptory challenges and request additional peremptories.
+2. Formerly, if a disqualified venireperson was excused sua sponte, to preserve error and show harm, a defendant was required to:

+- a) object; - b) claim at the conclusion of the voir dire that he is to be tried by a jury to which he has a legitimate objection; - c) specifically identify the jurors of whom he is complaining. - d) exhaust all his peremptory challenges and request additional peremptories.